Josca/k0rdent_docs/docs/index.md

-# Welcome to Mirantis Project 2A Docs
+# Welcome to K0rdent Docs

 ## Introduction

-Mirantis Project 2A is focused on developing a consistent way to deploy and manage Kubernetes clusters at scale.
-Think of Project 2A as a "super control plane" designed to manage other Kubernetes control planes.
-Whether you want to manage Kubernetes clusters on-premises, in the cloud, or a combination of both, Project 2A provides a consistent way to do so.
-With full life-cycle management, including provisioning, configuration, and maintenance, Project 2A is designed to be a repeatable and secure way to manage your Kubernetes clusters in a central location.
+Mirantis K0rdent project is focused on developing a consistent way to deploy and manage Kubernetes clusters at scale.
+Think of K0rdent as a "super control plane" designed to manage other Kubernetes control planes.
+Whether you want to manage Kubernetes clusters on-premises, in the cloud, or a combination of both, K0rdent provides a consistent way to do so.
+With full life-cycle management, including provisioning, configuration, and maintenance, K0rdnet is designed to be a repeatable and secure way to manage your Kubernetes clusters in a central location.

-## Project 2A vs HMC
+## K0rdent vs HMC

-Project 2A includes all of the components below, but because HMC was the first component to be developed, it is still referred to as "HMC" in some documentation.
+K0rdent includes all of the components below, but because HMC was the first component to be developed, it is still referred to as "HMC" in some documentation.
-In many ways "Project 2A" and "HMC" are synonymous.
+In many ways "K0rdent" and "HMC" are synonymous.

-2A is built around the creation of a set of standardised templates that enable easy, repeatable cluster deployments and life cycle management.
+K0rdent is built around the creation of a set of standardised templates that enable easy, repeatable cluster deployments and life cycle management.

-The main components of 2A include:
+The main components of K0rdent include:

  * **Hybrid Multi-Cluster Controller (HMC)**